hmxmilohax/rb3-pc/README.md

 *   **_“I followed every step and my game is crashing or performing horribly”_**
 	*   Double check to make sure you meet the requirements and have followed every step correctly.
 This guide has been tested thoroughly and has been proven to work for plenty of people with varying degrees of hardware.
 If you are absolutely sure you followed every step correctly, it is 90% likely that the dump of the game you have is bad, and 9% chance your computer ran out of disk space or doesn't meet the minimum specs, and 1% chance it's a skill issue.

+*	**_"You didn't mention changing (setting) in the guide.
+It helped my performance_**
+	* Open an issue or contact me on the Milohax Discord for your findings.
+If your suggestion checks out, it may be added to this guide.

 <br/>